AnoopAlexander/Machine-Learning/README.md

 Repository of machine learning exercises and concepts

-1. Linear regression for prediction
+1. Linear regression for insight efffect of app and website of revenues based on customer data
 2. Logistic regression for classification
 3. KNN algorithm for classification
 4. Decision trees and Random forest for classification